NeoGendaijin/arxiv-pdf-fetcher/README.md

 ## Files

 - `search_papers.py`: Main script that uses the OpenAI API to search for papers on any topic
-- `display_papers.py`: Helper script to display the papers in a readable format
+- `display_papers.py`: Helper script to display the papers in a readable format with download status
-- `download_papers.py`: Script to download the papers as PDF files
+- `download_papers.py`: Script to download the papers as PDFs with advanced matching algorithm
-- `run_all.py`: All-in-one script to search, display, and download papers in one go
+- `run_all.py`: All-in-one script to search, download, and display papers in one go
 - `data/json/<query>_papers.json`: Output file containing the search results
 - `data/json/download_results.json`: File containing download status information
 - `data/pdf/`: Directory containing downloaded PDF papers